 Bill and Ted’s Bogus Journey (1991) was a live-action sequel, which had some good moments but mostly disappointed.
 This was followed by two tv series – the animated Bill and Ted’s Excellent Adventures (1990) and awful live-action Bill and Ted’s Excellent Adventures (1992) where Keanu Reeves and Alex Winter were replaced respectively by Christopher Kennedy and Evan Richards.
-Thirty years later, a third film was announced, reuniting Reeves and Winter, with the upcoming Bill and Ted Face the Music (2020).
+Thirty years later, a third film was made, reuniting Reeves and Winter, with Bill & Ted Face the Music (2020)).

 Director Stephen Herek later went onto make a number of other films, usually in the vein of light mainstream comedy.
 These have included:- Don’t Tell Mom the Babysitter’s Dead (1991), The Mighty Ducks (1992), The Three Musketeers (1993), Mr Holland’s Opus (1995), Holy Man (1998), Rock Star (2001) and Man of the House (2005).
 Stephen Herek’s other genre films include Critters (1986), the remake of 101 Dalmatians (1996) and the fantasy romantic comedy Life or Something Like It (2002).